-Over the years our 'pack' has changed dramatically.
-When Sam and I first started living together, our pack of 6 were entirely Bull-breeds; Bull Terriers (std & mini), a Frenchie, and an AmBull cross.
-As the years have passed, so have members of the team and our pack has slowly evolved (predominantly as Sam got more into Gundog training and Working West competitions) so although at time of writing - 2023 - we still have our original Frenchie and 2 Bull Terriers, we also have 4 working Labradors and our most recent addition - a working Cocker Spaniel - who was born at Arundawn Dog Rescue and is our 7-year-old daughters' first dog to train and work in the field.
+Over the years our 'pack' has changed a lot and looks very different now to when it all started.
+When we first moved in together, our pack of 6 were entirely Bull-breeds; Bull Terriers (std & mini), a Frenchie, and an AmBull cross.
+As the years have passed, so have members of the team and our pack has slowly evolved (predominantly as we became more involved in Gundog training, Working Test competitions and more recently - drug detection/scentwork) so although at time of writing - 2025 - we still have our original Frenchie and 2 Bull Terriers among our pack of 9, we predominantly have working Labradors, plus a Cocker Spaniel who is our daughters' first dog to train and work in the field as a Gundog.

 Alfie (27.03.14 - 24.10.16)

 Alfie, or 'Alfie-doo' as we affectionately called him, was the first of our pack to leave us.
 He was our little white deaf Bull Terrier.
 Alfie was brought to the UK from Spain in early 2014, but because of his medical and behavioural issues, his 'rescuer' could not handle him, and he was handed over to Arundawn Dog Rescue.
 He came to Sam and I as a short-term foster dog 'for 2 weeks' on 27th March 2014, so that we could assess him and make a start on working with his issues, ready for him to be rehomed.
-It quickly became apparent that he was very dog aggressive in public due to anxiety from his lack of senses (although friendly after slow and careful introduction).
+It quickly became apparent that he was very dog reactive in public due to anxiety from his lack of senses (although friendly after slow and careful introduction).
 Because of this, along with his poor sight from severe dry-eye, skin issues & grain intolerance requiring a specific diet, and deficient immune system, he was deemed 'unrehomable' and was adopted into our pack - bringing our total at the time to 7, in a 1-bed flat!
 At that point we said 7 was our absolute limit and under no circumstances could we take on any more dogs!
 Alfie's dog reactiveness improved exponentially over the time we had him, and though we always had to be cautious out on walks, we trusted him 100% with any dog we brought into our home, where he felt safe and secure.
 He was always a very happy, loving and affectionate dog, and got the nickname 'our little tap-dancer' or 'tappy tappy' because of the way he moved his feet and 'danced' when he got excited.
-He was very gentle around our baby daughter and respectful of her personal space.
-Although completely deaf, he was probably our most vocal Bull Terrier and made the cutest noises when being given a cuddle or a vigorous stroke.
-He died unexpectedly from an unknown cause during the night, in the early hours of 24th October, 2016.
+He was very gentle around our daughter as a baby, and respectful of her personal space.
+Although completely deaf, he was a rather vocal Bull Terrier and made cute noises whenever being given a cuddle or a vigorous stroke.
+Alfie died on 24th October, 2016.
 We don't know his age, but estimate he was around just 7-8 years old.
 Our only regret is he didn't stay with us longer, he's very much missed by us all.

 Oliver (28.04.13 - 27.11.16)

-Oliver, AKA 'Mr Boo-Boo' came to live with us on Sunday 28th April 2013 as a foster dog from Absolute Bull Terrier Rescue, for me to work on his behavioural issues; as a severely abused dog (as you can see from his right eye) Oliver had fear aggression toward any strangers who tried to approach him.
+Oliver came to live with us on Sunday 28th April 2013 as a foster dog from Absolute Bull Terrier Rescue, for me to work on his behavioural issues.
+As a severely abused dog (as you can see from his right eye) Oliver had fear aggression toward any strangers who tried to approach him.
 The first time I met Oliver, around October 2012 while he was staying with ABT's coordintator Karen, I managed to build an instant rapport and bond with him which no one else had been able to achieve.
-It was then that Karen decided she wanted me to take him on and work with him, though I wasn't in a position to do so for some months, until the following April when I moved in with Sam.
+It was then that Karen decided she wanted me to take him on and work with him, though I wasn't in a position to do until the following April when I moved in with Sam.
 Not long after Oliver came to us he started collapsing during walks and in June 2013 was diagnosed with severe DCM (dilated cardio-myopathy), a degenerative heart condition.
 Being given a life expectancy of 12-18 months at his initial diagnosis, and with a retail cost of nearly £200 a month for his 6 different medications, it would have been unfair on Oliver to even attempt to rehome him, so it was agreed he would live out his days with us - however long that might be.
-To that extent Oliver was technically the first addition to our 'original pack', officially bringing our total at the time to 6.
+To that extent Oliver was technically the first addition to our pack, bringing our total at the time to 6, though as he arrived so soon after Sam and I moved in together, I count him as one of our 'originals'.
 We didn't want to decrease Oliver's quality of life, so he continued to walk with us off-lead as usual, though taking him out with our slower dogs so he wasn't so tempted to over-do it.
-Although his condition continued to deteriorate slowly, he still enjoyed life right to his last days, especially gentle walks in the Sussex countryside (although getting fewer and farther between in his latter days).
-His anxiety issues completely disappeared back in 2014, Oliver loved everybody and was a real 'cuddle-monster', wanting fuss and attention from everyone he met!
+Although his condition continued to deteriorate slowly, he still enjoyed life right to his last days.
+His anxiety issues completely disappeared in 2014, Oliver loved everybody and was a real 'cuddle-monster', wanting fuss and attention from everyone he met!
 He was loving and gentle towards our baby daughter.
-Oliver outlived his 'best case' life expectancy by just shy of 2 years and passed away in our arms at home on Sunday 27th November 2016, when we knew it was his time.
+Oliver outlived his 'best case' life expectancy by just shy of 2 years and passed away in our arms at home on Sunday 27th November 2016.
 He was around 10 years old.
-His ashes sit next to Alfie's in our kitchen.
-I miss them both terribly and still well up thinking about them.

 Lily (April 2004 - December 2019)

 Lily was a 'true' Miniature Bull Terrier, weighing just 11kg.
-Sam bought Lily as a puppy, long before we met, and is her first ever dog, making her the 'original original' from Sam's side.
-She made it to just 4 months away from her 16th birthday, despite having every single tooth removed after going rotten when she was about 12.
-After this she earned the nickname 'granny sloth' (from the animated film 'Ice Age') as this is who she reminds me of with her gummy jaw!
-She also had surgery to remove a few lumps and bumps from her skin in early 2015.
+Sam bought Lily as a puppy, long before we met, and was her first dog.
+She made it to just 4 months away from her 16th birthday, despite having to have every single tooth removed when she was about 12.
+After this she earned the nickname 'granny sloth' (from the 'Ice Age' films).
 Lily had 1 litter of pups when she was 3 years old, one of which - Noah - was kept, and lived with Sam's parents until he passed away following complications after abdominal surgery aged just 7 1/2, on 25th October 2014.
 As a 'golden oldie', Lily's favourite passtime was (perhaps unsurprisingly) sleeping - in fact most of the time, you wouldn't even know she was there!
-Though she alwys enjoyed a slow amble out, stopping at every bush we passed to have a sniff.
-But, when the wind got up her tail, she still gave the young 'uns a run for their money!
+Though she always enjoyed a slow amble out, stopping at every bush we passed to have a sniff.
+But, when the wind got up her tail, she still gave the young'uns a run for their money!

 Cassie (July 2007 - March 2022)

-My first Bull Terrier!
+Oli's first Bull Terrier!
 Cassie came into Arundawn Dog Rescue in March 2009 when she was 20 months old.
-She suffered with severe demodex mange and malnutrition, after 'owners' decided to lock her away in a metal tool shed fearing her parasitic infestation was contagious, rather than getting her treated!
+She suffered with severe demodex mange and malnutrition, after her 'owners' decided to lock her away in a metal tool shed fearing her parasitic infestation was contagious, rather than getting her seen by a vet.
 When she arrived I gave her attention and affection, exercise and training, so she decided she was going to keep me, not the other way round!
-I had lost my last dog - a 67kg GSD x Anatolian Shepherd called Maverick - 5 months previously, and was now ready to love another.
+I had lost my previous dog - a 67kg GSD x Anatolian Shepherd called Maverick - 5 months previously, and was now ready to love another.
 It was a long road to full recovery, and her permanently deformed feet needed frequent nail trimming.
-There were 'teething' issues in the beginning, including protective guarding aggression and prey drive, so it was a very steep learning curve for me, but Cassie was my first real introduction to correcting behavioural issues in Bull Terriers.
+There were 'teething' issues in the beginning, including protective guarding aggression and prey drive, which was a very steep learning curve, but Cassie was my first real introduction to correcting behavioural issues in Bull Terriers.
 She had a very calm and relaxed, submissive temperament, and helped me to assess, train and rehabilitate countless dogs.
-When I met Sam I only had Cassie, making her my first 'contribution' to our pack, while Sam already had Lily, Dave, Rocket and Bacchus, taking our total to 5 - though this was short lived with the official adoption of Oliver only a couple of months later.

 In her later life, Cassie has spondylosis of the spine, chronic arthritis in a rear leg and mild kidney disease.
-She was fully retired from helping to assess dogs at around 12 years old and for the last year of her life lead a quieter life at Arundawn dog rescue living with my mother and her 'golden oldies, while I rope our younger dogs into doing the hard graft!
+She was fully retired from helping to assess dogs at around 12 years old.

 Dave, or 'Davy-Newson' as Sam calls him, was usually mistaken for a Boxer cross.
-He was in fact an American Bulldog x Boston Terrier...and the Boston was the mother, unbelievably!
-We often refer to Dave as 'the saddest dog in the world' as his facial expression was always so woeful, but in reality he is quite the opposite and has one of the waggiest tails we know.
+He was in fact an American Bulldog x Boston Terrier...and the Boston was the mother!
+We often referred to Dave as 'the saddest dog in the world' as his facial expression was always so woeful, but in reality he is quite the opposite and had one of the waggiest tails we've known.
 The harder you smacked his bum, the faster he wagged his tail!
-He could also be very vocal when he gets excited.
-Sam bought Dave as a pup in 2009, and as such is one of our original 5.
+He could also be very vocal when excited.
+Sam bought Dave as a pup in 2009, and as such was one of our original 5.
 Even in his later years, he acted like a much younger dog and was always full of energy.
 He was very athletic considering his parentage, and as a younger dog probably too fast for his own good - we were always telling him to slow down!
 Dave was often roped into helping me to assess the social skills of client's dogs and rescues, right to the end.

 Dave sadly succumbed very suddenly to a ruptured tumour on his spleen at the beginning of August, 2021.